crystal-lang/crystal-book/docs/database/README.md

 max_age = db.scalar "select max(age) from contacts"
 ```

+There are many other helper methods to query with types, query column names with types, etc.
 All available methods to perform statements in a database are defined in `DB::QueryMethods`.